-In this sense, an agreement between authors/co-authors isn't dispositive on their statuses in the abstract; yet functionally, it can indeed be important on the question of ownership, which is the principal consequence of their statuses.
+In this sense, an agreement between authors/co-authors is not dispositive on their statuses in the abstract; yet functionally, it can indeed be important on the question of ownership, which is the principal consequence of their statuses.
 Perhaps most importantly though, in situations where an express agreement does exist between the parties, the likelihood of a court being called upon to determine coauthorship remains fairly minimal.
 Consequently, unplanned coauthorship as a doctrine is almost always invoked in situations where no agreement on authorship and ownership exists between the parties in question.

 In summary then, courts applying the rules of unplanned coauthorship and searching for the requisite mutual intent should focus the inquiry around an examination of whether and to what extent the parties were motivated to create the work by the collaborative impulse.
 This will obviously entail a fine-toothed investigation of the actual creative process in order to discern the parties' motivations therein, and the possibility of intermeshing sub-plans having influenced the final production of the protected work.
 Yet, the key lies in examining the collaboration on its own terms, detached and unmoored from the simplistic allure of the objective indicia, which bear no direct connection to the analytical and normative foundations of the institution of coauthorship.
 As it turns out, the courts that did develop the objective indicia were sitting in appeal, and thus had little ability to further elicit information about the creative process.
-Their impetus to apply the simplifying indicia seems to have been borne out of an urge to avoid grappling with the complexities of collaborative creativity and parties' motivations therein, an impetus that has resulted in the rules of unplanned coauthorship being viewed in copyright jurisprudence as a distinct anomaly.
+Their impetus to apply the simplifying indicia seems to have been borne out of an urge to avoid grappling with the complexities of collaborative creativity